Jackson160/Data-Science-Portfolio/Computational Modeling and Analysis/README.md

 - Pull distribution analysis to verify uncertainty estimates
 - Chi-square distribution analysis to confirm proper fit statistics

-This example serves as a template for rigorous parameter estimation in scientific data analysis, particularly useful for physics, astronomy, or any field requiring model fitting with proper uncertainty quantification and statistical validation.
+This project serves as a template for rigorous parameter estimation in scientific data analysis, particularly useful for physics, astronomy, or any field requiring model fitting with proper uncertainty quantification and statistical validation.

+## Statistical Analysis and Simulation of Random Variables

+This project explores statistical concepts through simulation and visualization.
+It consists of two main parts: a match outcome simulator and an exploration of the Central Limit Theorem and correlated random variables.

+### Key Features:
+- Simulation of game outcomes (wins/losses/draws) with fixed probabilities
+- Statistical comparison between theoretical and empirical distributions
+- Visualization of bivariate relationships with and without added noise
+- Demonstration of the Central Limit Theorem with different sample sizes
+- Generation and analysis of correlated random variables through common factors
+- Empirical validation of theoretical covariance and correlation coefficients

+This project serves as a practical introduction to statistical simulation concepts.
+It demonstrates how to generate random outcomes according to specific distributions, analyze their statistical properties, and visualize relationships between variables.
+The code is particularly useful for students learning probability theory, researchers needing example implementations of random variable generation, or data scientists interested in understanding correlation structures through simulation.